PaddlePaddle/Paddle/doc/design/float16.md

 typedef __half half;
 ```
 This struct does not define any overloaded arithmetic operators.
-So you have to directly use '__hadd' instead of '+' to correctly add two half types:
+So you have to directly use `__hadd` instead of `+` to correctly add two half types:
 ```
 __global__ void Add() {
   half a, b, c;